 The Staff Senate is a representative body of eligible staff.
 Its purpose and charge are to serve an auxiliary, advisory function to the administration in the area of staff personnel matters and to do so in a positive and constructive way.
 The Staff Senate provides a forum for the exchange of ideas, a resource for evaluating proposals, and a mechanism for expressing suggestions and concerns.
 In carrying out its role, it works to promote better understanding, cooperation, and communication within the campus community for the beneﬁt and betterment of all.

-The Staff Senate is composed of elected members from the staff employees of the university.
+The Staff Senate is composed of elected members from the staff employees of the University.
 Its ofﬁcers are elected by the Staff Senate from its membership.
 Rules of procedure, membership, election of members, and committee structure are described in the Staff Senate Bylaws, which are available in the Ofﬁce of the Vice President for Finance and Administration.

 6.5.
 Student Government Association

-The Student Government Association (SGA) is composed of all students enrolled at the university.
-The SGA promotes the welfare of students in all areas of university life.
+The Student Government Association (SGA) is composed of all students enrolled at the University.
+The SGA promotes the welfare of students in all areas of University life.
 Its primary purpose is to help improve the educational environment, including promoting academic innovation and working closely with faculty and administrators to bring about desirable changes in institutional policies.
 It establishes budgets for funds allocated to it and establishes and governs clubs and other student organizations.
 The SGA is also responsible for developing and sponsoring programs to enhance the cultural, intellectual, and social life of students.

 Rules of procedure, membership, elections, and committee structure are described in the Stu-dent Government Association Bylaws, copies of which are maintained in the Ofﬁce of the Vice President for Student Affairs.